References

 - Scott Vorthmann's vZome.
 This

-Zometool.
+be built in the Zometool.
 A very cool program!
 Also, lots of interesting geometric objects are presented in the site,

 some of which I show here.